guyroutledge/atozcss/_posts/2014-08-21-vertical-alignment-in-css.md

 With `position:relative` on the container, the box can be positioned absolutely within it.
-If we set the `top` and `left` properties to `50%` the top-left corner of the box will be placed in the exact center of the container.
+If we set the `top` and `left` properties to `50%` the box will be moved 50% away from the top and 50% away from the left, leaving the top-left corner of the box placed in the exact center of the container.

 {% highlight css %}